ictinnovations/ictcore/docs/ApiGuide.md

 Replace {contact_id} and {group_id} in url with valid contact_id and group_id

 * __Response__
+Return the number of contact link in the "contact_link" table

 Group / pre defined for bulk system
 ========================================